geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Human tendency to see the world through personal emotions.
   - The contrast between nature's indifference and human emotions.
 - Nature's Scorn and Making Meaning
-  - The author's nemesis as a symbol of nature's scorn.
+  - John's nemesis as a symbol of nature's scorn.
   - Humans attributing meaning to the world around them.
   - The nature of meaning-making as inherent to human consciousness.
-  - The author's choice of how to imbue meaning to experiences.
+  - John's choice of how to imbue meaning to experiences.
 - Finding Beauty in the Present
-  - The author's experience with wintry mix weather.
+  - John's experience with wintry mix weather.
   - The importance of perspective and company in shaping experiences.
   - The role of context and companionship in perceiving beauty.
   - Embracing the current moment and appreciating the experience.
 - Conclusion and Reflection
-  - The author's reflection on the experience.
+  - John's reflection on the experience.
   - The significance of how something is perceived rather than what is perceived.
   - Giving the wintry mix weather a positive evaluation.

 ## The Hot Dogs of Bæjarins Beztu Pylsur
 - European Travel and Personalities
   - Introduction to the summer of 2008 trip to Europe with friends Laura and Ryan.
-  - Contrasting travel styles: author's more relaxed approach vs. Laura and Ryan's adventurous spirit.
+  - Contrasting travel styles: John's more relaxed approach vs. Laura and Ryan's adventurous spirit.
   - The focus on Iceland due to its unique attractions and free stopovers offered by Icelandair.
 - Swedish Experience and Introduction to Iceland
   - Positive experiences in Sweden and Denmark.